Skip to content Message Us Message Us

 From Track to Street: The Truth About Motorsport R&D and Your Suspension

-You’ve seen the "Racing Inspired" sticker a thousand times.
-It’s plastered on everything from air filters to shift knobs.
-But in the world of suspension, that phrase carries a lot of weight—and frankly, a lot of confusion.
+You have seen the "Racing Inspired" sticker a thousand times.
+It is plastered on everything from air filters to shift knobs.
+In the coilover market, that phrase carries a lot of weight.
+And frankly a lot of confusion.

-If you are currently evaluating your options, you are likely stuck in the middle of a frustrating divide.
-On one side, you have forum threads from 2009 arguing about "feel."
-On the other, you have manufacturers throwing around terms like "hysteresis" and "cavitation" without explaining what they actually mean for your Tuesday morning commute.
+If you are currently evaluating your options, you are probably stuck between two frustrating extremes.
+On one side, you have forum threads from 2009 arguing about feel.
+On the other side, you have manufacturers throwing around terms like hysteresis and cavitation.
+None of them explain what those words mean for your Tuesday morning commute.
+One person swears their $500 budget coilover kit rides like it is on rails.
+The next person claims a premium European setup is too harsh for the street.
+Neither tells you why.

-Here is the reality: Real motorsport influence isn't about making your car stiff, uncomfortable, or suited only for the track.
+Here is the honest version.
+Real motorsport influence is not about making your car stiff, uncomfortable, or suited only for the track.
 It is about Technology Transfer.
-It’s about how engineering breakthroughs from GT3 racing and Formula Drift trickle down to solve the biggest problem enthusiast drivers face: the bouncy, unpredictable ride.
+It is about how engineering breakthroughs from GT3 racing and Formula Drift trickle down to solve the biggest problem enthusiast drivers actually face.
+That problem is the bouncy, unpredictable ride that makes a performance suspension feel like a punishment.

 Let's strip away the marketing hype and look at the physics of how track-proven R&D actually improves your street car.